 - Build an S3 data lake from the DynamoDB data and analyze the data from various services, such as Amazon Athena, Amazon Redshift, and Amazon SageMaker.

-- Run ad-hoc queries on your data from Athena or Amazon EMR without affecting your DynamoDB capacity
+- Run as-needed queries on your data from Athena or Amazon EMR without affecting your DynamoDB capacity